-Let's imagine we have one huge plastic block with a solid structure.
-Next to it is a block of the same size and shape, but consisting of a cluster of several smaller blocks.
-Which of the blocks will it be easier for us to change in any way?
-This is how you can depict monolith and microservices.
+Let's imagine we have one huge plastic block with a homogeneous structure.
+Next to it is a block of the same size and shape but consisting of several smaller blocks.

 Change of business scale and microservices

-Increasingly, the data we collect and process is huge and the amount is constantly increasing.
-For some time there has even been - somewhat ridiculously - the concept of an "information diet", referring to escaping from the sheer volume of information.
+All the more so since the data we collect and process are huge, and the amount is constantly increasing.
+For some time now, the concept of an "information diet" has been circulating, which is a bit stupid concept, referring to escaping from huge amounts of information.
 But when you run a business, all data (information) is valuable.

-Let's use an online store order register as an example.
-Although after some time it loses its validity, its storage is important from the point of view of doing business: the register may prove useful in performing subsequent analysis that will help improve sales.
+Let's use an example of an order registry of an online store.
+Although it loses its relevance after some time, storing it is important from the perspective of running a business: the register may prove useful for performing subsequent analyses that will help improve sales.

-The obvious answer would be to move the outdated collection of orders to another place.
-However, when using a monolith, it’s not easy.
-Because the monolith is a compact structure that has integrity bonds.
-They make introducing modifications difficult, as well as testing or scaling a separate part of the application.
+The simple solution would be to move the outdated collection of orders to a different place.
+However, when using a monolith, it's not easy.
+Because the monolith is a homogeneous structure that has integrity constraints, they make introducing modifications difficult, as well as testing or scaling a separate part of an application.

-The solution is to divide the monolith into parts, i.e. to create microservices, but this means a change in the whole architecture - obviously, there are high costs and risks.
+The solution is to divide the monolith into parts, i.e., to create microservices, but this means changing the whole architecture — obviously, high costs and risks are involved.

 Microservices — architecture

-Problems can begin when a company creates new products or services within a monolith - or adds new features or modifications to existing services.
-Work with the code then turns out to be time consuming.
-Therefore, instead of creating a monolith, it seems more practical to divide the application into smaller elements.
+Problems begin when a company creates new products or services within a monolith — or adds new features or modifications to existing services.

-To this end, we assign each team work on a specific, relatively small, part of the application.
-It's like creating a huge structure from Lego blocks, during which children or adults in small groups prepare each of its elements separately.
+To do that, we assign each team to work on a specific, relatively small part of the application.
+It's like creating a huge structure from Lego, during which children or adults in small groups prepare each of its elements separately.

 What are microservices?

-We will call a microservice a small application that performs only one task well.
-It’s a small component that can be easily replaced, independently developed and installed.
-A microservice is part of a larger system, launched and working together with other microservices to achieve what would otherwise be served by one large, stand-alone application.
+A microservice is a small application that performs only one task well.
+It's a small component that can be easily replaced, independently developed, and installed.
+A microservice is part of a larger system, launched and working together with other microservices to achieve what would otherwise be handled by one large, stand-alone application.

 Definition based on the book "Microservices" by Susan J. Fowler.